 What is continuing education?

-Can I take continuing education courses from any provider?
+Can I take continuing education courses from any continuing education provider and/or sponsor?

 When can I start accumulating my continuing education hours?

 You may start accumulating hours based on the renewal date of your license.
-For example: If you renewed your license 4/30/06 then you were eligible to being accumulating your 45 hours as of May 1, 2006.
-If, for example, you renew your license on 4/30/07 you cannot start accumulating your 45 hours until May 1, 2007.
+For example: If you renewed your license 4/30/2016 then you were eligible to start accumulating your 45 hours, over the next three years as of May 1, 2016.

 Are there specific subject matters that must be covered in the courses that I take?

-You are required to take 5 (five) hours of Social Work Ethics and 1 (one) hour of Pain and Pain Symptom Management.
+You are required to take 5 (five) hours of Social Work Ethics and 2 (two) hours of Pain and/or Pain Symptom Management.
 CE hours in Pain and Pain Symptom Management may include, but are not limited to: courses in Behavior Management, Psychology of Pain, Behavior Modification, and Stress Management.

 In addition, courses must cover one or more of the following topics: